onestardao/WFGY/TensionUniverse/BlackHole/Q001_riemann_hypothesis.md

 RH has remained open since Riemann's 1859 memoir.
 Partial results include:

-* All nontrivial zeros lie in the critical strip `0 < Re(s) < 1` by analytic continuation and the functional equation.
+* All nontrivial zeros lie in the critical strip `0 < Re(s) < 1` within the standard analytic continuation and functional equation framework.
 * Infinitely many zeros lie on the critical line `Re(s) = 1/2`.
 * A positive proportion of zeros are known to lie on the critical line.
 * Many deep theorems in prime number theory, in particular about error terms in the prime number theorem and related counting functions, are equivalent to, or would follow from, RH.